 A: Great putters share similar characteristics when paired with the right golfer.
 Your putter should help you perform a stroke that is natural for you. by choosing a head shape and hosel that create the proper arc you will achieve your most consistent putting results.
 Coupling that with a shaft length that sets your eyes in the proper position over the golf ball and a grip that allows you a tension free release gives you the best chance of holing more putts.

-A: Due to the correlation between putting success and golfer’s confidence, finding a putter that you enjoy looking at and helps you aim at the target is ideal.
+A: Due to the correlation between putting success and golfer’s confidence, finding a blade putter that you enjoy looking at and helps you aim at the target is ideal.
 Once you have garnered those two things, matching your arc style with the proper shapes and hosels is next.
 It’s always a good idea to go to your local golf club dealer and speak with them.
 Having professional input as well as being able to practice putt with different brands can make the purchasing process very easy.

 Q: When should I use a putter from off the green?